kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

 logs or events for this purpose.
 -->

+Operators can check for a kubelet config file passed into the `--image-credential-provider-config`.
+The config has a field called `imageMatches` which indicates the images a plugin will be invoked for.

 ###### How can someone using this feature know that it is working for their instance?

 <!--